META-CMP/data/data/study_search/database_search/raw/EconLit_search/README.md

 `monetary policy shocks AND (“industrial production” OR output OR GDP OR “economic growth” OR “economic activity” OR employment OR unemployment OR inflation OR “price level” OR “GDP deflator” OR CPI)`

-Additionally, we choose the search mode “Find all my search terms” and the expander “Apply equivalent subjects” in the advanced search options.
+Additionally, we selected the search mode “Find all my search terms” and the expander “Apply equivalent subjects” in the advanced search options.

 Total results from our EconLit search: 7455 bibliographic entries.